Places

 Shinsen·¥¥¥

-Don't MissGyoza, cucumber salad, spicy fried chicken.
+Don't MissGyoza, cucumber salad, spicy fried chicken and cashews.

 Verified by Max (lived in Tokyo 6 months)